When you are new to canicross one of the first places you go searching for information is on the internet.

 Note, all three belts sit on the runner’s bottom, not their back.
 This is the optimum way to wear the belt as the force of the pull then comes from the bottom and hips, thus reducing pressure on the lower back and allowing you to run freely and injury free.

-The Non Stop running belt is a high quality product that sits snug against the runner’s body so there is no friction or movement.
+The DogFit Canicross Belt is a high-quality product (made in the UK) that sits snug against the runner’s body so there is no friction or movement.
 It is made of a very lightweight material so you barely notice you are wearing it, making it ideal for races and everyday/general use.

-It comes in one size with fully adjustable waist and leg straps.
+It comes in standard and XL sizes with fully adjustable waist and leg straps.

-It has a handy zip pocket too which, whilst not quite big enough for most of today’s phones, is useful for carrying your car keys and essential poo bags!
+It has a handy zip pocket too which is useful for carrying your car keys and essential poo bags!

 The main section of the waist belt (with the pocket) sits on the runner’s bottom and the precise fit (slightly higher or lower on the glutes) is down to personal preference and can be adjusted using the straps incorporated in the sides of the belt.